SPL Kaakkois-Suomen piiri

-The SPL Kaakkois-Suomen piiri (South Eastern Finland Football Association) is one of the 12 district organizations of the Football Association of Finland.
-It administers lower-tier football in South Eastern Finland.
+The SPL Kaakkois-Suomen piiri (South Eastern Finland Football Association) was one of the 12 district organizations of the Football Association of Finland.
+It administered lower-tier football in South Eastern Finland.

 Background

 Suomen Palloliitto Kaakkois-Suomen piiri, commonly referred to as SPL Kaakkois-Suomen piiri or SPL Kaakkois-Suomi, is the governing body for football in South Eastern Finland.
 The organisation was established on 24 November 1994 and had 84 different clubs with 370 teams and 8,433 registered players in February 2010.
 Based in Lappeenranta, the Association's Director is Veijo Vainikka.

 Member clubs

 League Competitions

 SPL Kaakkois-Suomen piiri run the following league competitions: